exciting/SGT/doc/install.rst

 `ASE homepage <https://wiki.fysik.dtu.dk/ase/index.html>`_.
 The installation requires to unpack the sources an add the location of the ASE module to the python path. see :ref:`pythonpath`

+Finally, SGT can be installed. `Download the Package here, <https://github.com/exciting/SGT/zipball/master>`_ unpack it, and set the python path :ref:`pythonpath`

 .. _pythonpath: